Troubleshooting

 Bootable CDs

-Usually, the bootable image contained in a bootable CD is dependent on the contents of the disc.
-WinISO tries to identify the bootable images commonly used in Windows or Linux installer discs, and automatically modifies them to avoid boot failure.
-However, if the bootable image is unrecognizable, WinISO will leave it unchanged.
+Usually, the boot image on a bootable CD depends on the contents of the disc.
+WinISO tries to identify the boot image commonly used in Windows or Linux installer discs and automatically modifies it to avoid boot failure.
+However, if the boot image cannot be identified, WinISO will leave it unchanged.
 In this case, modifying the disc image file is very likely to cause boot failure.

-WinISO supports extracting and importing bootable images, but it does not support authoring or editing bootable images.
+WinISO supports extracting and importing boot images, but it does not support authoring or editing boot images.

 Booting from a USB drive is different from booting from a CD.
 Rufus is recommended for creating a Windows or Linux USB installation drive from an ISO image file.